 Programming: User-friendly operating systems, GUIs, networking capabilities

 Example: IBM PC, Apple Macintosh, Intel Pentium processors

-Fifth generation (Present and Beyond) - Artificial Intelligence (AI) and Quantum Computing
+Fifth & sixth-generation (Present and Beyond)

 The fifth generation of computers is characterized by advancements in artificial intelligence (AI), machine learning, and quantum computing.
 Modern computers are capable of understanding and processing natural language, learning from data (machine learning), and performing highly complex computations that were previously impossible.
 AI-driven technologies like voice recognition, image processing, and autonomous systems are becoming commonplace.
-In addition, quantum computers, which utilize the principles of quantum mechanics, promise to solve problems beyond the reach of traditional computing, although they are still in their developmental stages (Figure 1.5.
+In addition, quantum computers, which utilize the principles of quantum mechanics, promise to solve problems beyond the reach of traditional computing, although they are still in their developmental stages (Figure 1.5).

-Figure 1.5: Fifth generation computer [geeksforgeeks].
+Figure 1.5: Fifth generation computer

-https://www.geeksforgeeks.org/generations-of-computers-computer-fundamentals/

-characteristics of fifth-generation computers:
+The characteristics of fifth-generation computers are as follows:

 Technology: AI, quantum computing, neural networks, nanotechnology